0xcire/Propel-CRM/README.md

   - [x] user can CRUD a task
 - listings-slice MVP
   - [x] user can CRUD a listing
-- [ ] analytics-slice MVP
+- [x] analytics-slice MVP
-  - [ ] filterable performance analytics for listings sold by year, quarter, month
+  - [x] filterable performance analytics for listings sold by year/quarter

 ### Full Features